-In 2014, ADVICS Manufacturing Ohio Inc. revealed plans for a \$100 million expansion of its auto supply operation, expected to create 100 new jobs by the end of 2015.
-The company specializes in the manufacturing of brake calipers and advanced vehicle stability control units.
-With this most recent expansion, the company will expand its facilities by approximately 75,000 square feet.
 Farm equipment manufacturer Fecon, Inc. also completed a recent expansion with the assistance of the city, which transferred leases on certain facilities in order for the company to expand its operations to 40,000 square feet and add 30 new jobs.
 Fecon also invested \$995,000 in the new facility.
-Tomak Precision finalized plans in December of 2014 to add 15,200 square feet to its existing aerospace manufacturing facilities, representing an investment of \$750,000 and the creation of 4 new jobs.
+Tomak Precision completed plans in 2014 to add 15,200 square feet to its existing aerospace manufacturing facilities, representing an investment of \$750,000 and the creation of 4 new jobs.